ToniWestbrook/paladin/README.md

 PALADIN is a protein sequence alignment tool designed for the accurate functional characterization of metagenomes.

-PALADIN is based on BWA, and aligns sequences via read-mapping using BWT.
-PALADIN, however, offers the novel approach of aligning in the protein space.
-During the index phase, it processes the reference genome's nucleotide sequences and GTF/GFF annotation containing CDS entries, first converting these transcripts into the corresponding protein sequences, then creating the BWT and suffix array from these proteins.
-The process of translatation is skiped when providing a protein reference file (e.g., UniProt) for mapping.
-During the alignment phase, it attempts to find ORFs in the read sequences, then converts these to protein sequences, and aligns to the reference protein sequences.
+PALADIN is based on BWA and aligns sequences via the BWT.
+PALADIN, however, offers the novel approach of aligning in protein space.
+PALADIN is optimized to work with UniProt's SwissProt or UniRef databases as references - it can automatically download these references and provides extensive characterization data when using them.
+It also supports manually curated protein references, as well as reference genomes in nucleotide format with an accompanying GTF/GFF annotation containing CDS entries.
+During alignment, PALADIN will perform ORF detection and translate all detected ORFs into protein sequences to perform alignment.
+PALADIN also supports transcript (ribo-depleted or poly-A selected) or protein inputs.
+ORF detection is modified/disabled in these modes.

-PALADIN currently only supports single-end reads (or reads merged with FLASH, PEAR, abyss-mergepairs), and BWA-MEM based alignment.
+PALADIN currently only supports single-end (or merged) reads.
 It makes use of many BWA parameters and is therefore compatible with many of its command line arguments.

-PALADIN may output a standard SAM file, or a text file containing a UniProt-generated functional profile.
+PALADIN may output a standard SAM file and a tabular file containing characterization information gathered from UniProt.
 This text file may be used for all downstream characterizations.
+See PALADIN-Plugins for additional related tools.

 INSTALLATION